 Budget Places to Stay in Varanasi: Best Guesthouses and Hostels

-- GOSTOPS : Popular Hostel with dorms and Private rooms, just 2 Kms from Assi ghat is Best hostel in Varanasi.
-They organize the Group tours to explore Varanasi at reasonable rates.
+- GOSTOPS : Popular Hostel with dorms and Private rooms, just 2 Km from Assi ghat is the Best hostel in Varanasi.
+They organize Group tours to explore Varanasi at reasonable rates.

-- Zostel : Popular Indian Chain, Zostel is 1.8 Kms from Dashashwamedh Ghat, it is spic and Span place to stay near the Varanasi Center.
+- Zostel : Popular Indian Chain, Zostel is 1.8 Km from Dashashwamedh Ghat, it is spic and Span place to stay near the Varanasi Center.
 Their organized tours are also very good.